danmastrow/OutlookAppointmentScheduler/Readme.md

 ## Todo
 - [ ] Implement Serilog logging and metrics in the service.
+- [ ] Create installer for the release.
 - [x] Setup Topshelf and Quartz scheduler.
 - [x] Add config file to read appointment information.
 - [x] Create booking and send based upon config information.